 - Kui Xing (魁星): The Chinese God of Examinations.

 - Lu Ban (鲁班): A Chinese inventor and engineer from the Zhou dynasty.
 Nowadays revered as a patron of builders.

 - Ma Zhu (妈祖): The Chinese Goddess of the Sea.
 Also, one of the most widely worshiped Chinese goddesses in the southern coastal areas of China and Southeast Asia.
-Ma Zu is said to be the deified form of a Southern Song Dynasty Fujian villager born with the powers of prophecy and magic.
-She is also commonly referred to as Tian Hou (天后), a title which means heavenly empress.
+Ma Zu is said to be the deified form of a Southern Song Dynasty Fujian villager born with powers of prophecy and magic.
+She is also commonly referred to as Tian Hou (天后) in Chinese mythology, a title which means heavenly empress.

 - Tai Sui (太岁): Tai Sui refers to the 60 personified forms of the stars opposite Jupiter during the latter’s 12-year orbit.
 In Chinese astrology, each year is always presided over by one Tai Sui.
 Those with Chinese Zodiac signs opposing the reigning Tai Sui must perform a worship ritual, or risk misfortune.

 - Tu Di (土地): Tu Di is not one god but the generic title for a whole host of earth spirits/guardians.
 They are invariably depicted as small-sized elderly men too.
 In Journey to the West, Sun Wukong always summons the local Tu Di upon reaching an unfamiliar place.

 - Wen Chang (文昌): The Chinese God of Culture, Literature, and Learning.

 - Yue Lao (月老): The “Old Man of the Moon” is the Chinese God of Marriage.
 He connects couples with a magical red thread.